 Each fall, CoLAP hosts the National Conference for Lawyer Assistance Programs to bring together the LAP community - including lawyer assistance program directors and staff, law school administrators, judges, disciplinary staff, bar leaders and law firm managers - for educational sessions and networking opportunities.

-This year’s National Conference will take place October 17-19, 2017 at the Kansas City Marriott in Kansas City, Missouri.
+This year’s National Conference will take place September 25-27, 2018, at the Francis Marion Hotel in Charleston, SC.

 Access the materials archives from past conferences.

 The Commission is available to conduct a review of lawyer assistance programs (LAPs) already in operation.
 A team consisting of a LAP volunteer and director is assembled by the Commission Chair.
 This team reviews the job responsibilities of the staff, the financial operation, services provided, volunteer involvement, and cooperative measures between the LAP and bar association.
 Following the evaluation, the Commission provides a written report with recommendations for expanding and/or improving the reviewed program.
 The Commission does not charge a fee for this service other than reimbursement of the expenses for the two reviewers.

 For further information or to schedule an evaluation, please email Sharon O'Connell, or reach her by phone at 312/988-5717.

 The purpose of the CoLAP Presentation Materials Library is to make it easier for LAPs to share presentation materials.

 There, directors can view and download Word, PDF and PowerPoint documents on a variety of subjects that other directors have shared, as well as upload their own files to the library.

 If you are a director and you would like to gain access to the Library, contact Sara Smith at email@example.com.

 "The Path To Lawyer Well-Being: Practical Recommendations for Positive Change."